-- Do not allow any part of your body to extend through the sunroof while the vehicle is in motion.
-In the event of a collision or sudden application of the brakes, severe personal injury could result. - To avoid the possibility of injury while closing the sunroof, never allow any part of your body to extend through the opening.
+- Do not allow any part of your body to extend through the moonroof while the vehicle is in motion.
+In the event of a collision or sudden application of the brakes, severe personal injury could result. - To avoid the possibility of injury while closing the moonroof, never allow any part of your body to extend through the opening.

-CAUTION: Operating the sunroof in severe cold or when it is covered with snow or ice may cause damage to the sunroof.
+CAUTION: Operating the moonroof in severe cold or when it is covered with snow or ice may cause damage to the moonroof.